CraigglesO/s2-vector-tile-spec/1.0.0/README.md

 * LineTo(+10,+0)
 * LineTo(+0,+10)
 * LineTo(-10,+0) // Cursor at 0,10 after this command
+* ClosePath
-* ClosePath // End of Polygon 1
+* NextPolygon // End of Polygon 1
 * MoveTo(+11,+1) // NOTE THAT THIS IS RELATIVE TO LAST LINETO!
 * LineTo(+9,+0)
 * LineTo(+0,+9)
 * LineTo(-9,+0) // Cursor at 11,20 after this command
-* ClosePath // This is a new polygon because area is positive!
+* ClosePath // Because the next ring is an interior one, we do not run the "NextPolygon" command
 * MoveTo(+2,-7) // NOTE THAT THIS IS RELATIVE TO LAST LINETO!
 * LineTo(+0,+4)
 * LineTo(+4,+0)